cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 ### Domain separation {#term-domain-separation}

-Cryptographic protocols whose security relies on random oracles are often analyzed under the assumption that those random oracles answer only queries generated by that protocol.
+Cryptographic protocols proven secure in the random oracle model are often analyzed under the assumption that the random oracle only answers queries generated by the protocol.
-In practice, this assumption does not hold if two protocols query the same random oracle.
+In practice, this assumption does not hold if two protocols use the same function to instantiate the random oracle.
 Concretely, consider protocols P1 and P2 that query a random oracle RO: if P1 and P2 both query RO on the same value x, the security analysis of one or both protocols may be invalidated.